Batman-adv 2014.2.0 released

 The code documentation (kernel doc) has been extended, accompanied by the customary code cleanups & Linux coding style adjustments.

-The newly added multicast optimizations can be enabled / disabled through batctl.
+The newly added multicast optimizations can be turned on / off through batctl.
 Because the local and network-wide multicast mac address announcements are propagated via the translation table, batctl gained an option to filter multicast mac addresses and 'normal' client mac addresses upon translation table retrieval.

 The tcpdump component received a fix for the erroneously printed IP src / dst fields (a regression introduced with the IPv6 parsing support).
 The local translation table skip table header parameter was updated to correctly skip the lengthened table header.

 The detection and handling of once working but now broken network sockets has been improved.
 Alfred can easily encounter this situation if a local interface was recreated or a mac address changed e.g. due to manual assignment).
 The malfunctioning sockets are now closed and re-opened automatically.